 - It is vital that your school provides supervision.

 - You have the possibility to go abroad for a short period during the second part of the course as well as continuing to work at your own school.

-- Applicants should meet the same entrance requirements that apply to the Master’s programme Kunstgeschiedenis: educatie en communicatie.
-See Toelating en aanmelden.
+- Applicants should meet the same entrance requirements that apply to the Master’s programme Duitse taal en cultuur: educatie en communicatie.
+See Toelating en Aanmelden.

 - Dutch applicants should have successfully completed a two-month orientation course in education at one of the Dutch University teacher training departments (ULO - Nederlandse Universitaire Lerarenopleidingen), or can otherwise show that they have good prospects of the teaching profession.
 E.g. having worked as a remedial teacher, as coach of a sportsteam, etc.

 - Foreign applicants should have successfully completed a two-month orientation course in education at one of the Dutch University teacher training departments (ULO - Nederlandse Universitaire Lerarenopleidingen), or can otherwise show that they have good prospects of the teaching profession , e.g. having worked as a remedial teacher, as coach of a sportsteam, etc. Moreover, it is important to have a good understanding of Dutch education.